adelekekismath/my_portfolio/readme.txt

-his is my personnal portfolio, make with love and passion.
+This is my personnal portfolio, make with love and passion.

 ## How to install